logsearch/workspace/README.md

 Using this workspace you can easily:

-* Launch a test LogSearch cluster (in a local Vagrant VM or a remote EC2 VM)
+* Launch a test Logsearch cluster (in a local Vagrant VM or a remote EC2 VM)
-* Deploy and administer a production multi-VM LogSearch cluster - using configuration as code
+* Deploy and administer a production multi-VM Logsearch cluster - using configuration as code
-* Develop and customise the LogSearch components and make your own LogSearch release
+* Develop and customise the Logsearch components and make your own Logsearch release

 ## Getting started